Tame and wild theorem for the category of filtered by standard modules: Reductions and wildness

 where each space $H_m^X$ is generated by the set

-where the heights are taken relative to the filtrations of $X^*$, $I$, and $X$.
+and the heights are taken relative to the filtrations of $X^*$, $I$, and $X$.
 Then, we can see that the computations of \cite{BSZ}\S14 also verify that the filtration of $I^X$ makes $I^X$ an ${\cal A}^X$-triangular ideal.
-See also the solution to Exercise \cite{BSZ}(14.11).
+See also (\ref{R: defs de triangularidad son equivalentes}) and the solution to Exercise (14.11) of \cite{BSZ}.

 In order to see that ${\cal A}^X$ is interlaced with $I^X$, we need to show the inclusion $(\delta^X)^2(T^X)\subseteq J^X$, where $J^X$ is the ideal of ${\cal A}^X$ generated by $I^X$.
 For this, it will be enough to show that $(\delta^X)^2(W_0^X)\subseteq J^X$ and $(\delta^X)^2(W_1^X)\subseteq J^X$.
 Equivalently, we need to show that $(\delta^{X})^2(\sigma_{\nu,x}(w))\in J^X$, for any $\nu\in X^*$, $w\in \underline{W}_0\cup \underline{W}_1$, and $x\in X$; and that $(\delta^X)^2(\gamma)\in J^X$, for any $\gamma\in P^*$.
 The argument is essentially contained in the proof of \cite{BSZ}(12.9), where, under the assumption $\delta^2=0$ it is proved that $(\delta^X)^2=0$.
 In our situation here, it is again easy to see that $(\delta^X)^2(\gamma)=0$, for $\gamma\in P^*$, so we look at the other case, where we have to calculate $(\delta^X)^2(\sigma_{\nu,x}(w))$.
 The same computations given there, show that